cnbbooks/lfe-tutorial/src/sequential/stdlib.md

      ...
 ```

 If your installation of Erlang doesn't have man pages, you can always find what you're looking for on the documentation web site.
-Here is the online manpage for the [io module](http://erlang.org/doc/man/io.html).
+Here is the online `man` page for the [io module](http://erlang.org/doc/man/io.html).

 ### Module and Function Tab-Completion in the REPL